 It's widely believed that other gay players are active within the sport, and there have been multiple players who came out after their NFL careers.
-Former first-round pick Kwame Harris and Dorien Bryant are among the most recent to come out, the latter of whom nearly did so while he was playing.
+Former first-round pick Kwame Harris and Dorien Bryant are among the most recent to disclose their sexuality, the latter of whom nearly did so while he was playing.

-There have also been reports of openly gay players in NFL locker rooms being accepted by teammates.
+There have also been reports of openly gay players being accepted by teammates.
 Brian T. Smith of the Houston Chronicle (subscription required) highlighted the 1993 Houston Oilers as an example, reporting "at least" two different contributors were openly homosexual and expressed their sexuality without judgment.

 But, assuming Sam is drafted, he will be the first openly gay active player in league history.
 Last November, Bleacher Report's Mike Freeman shared the story of an NFL player who was expected to come out before the 2013 season, only for the situation to fall apart.

 Now that Sam has made the brave decision to publicize his sexuality, many who couldn't pick him out of a lineup will want to know his story.
 Here it is.

 Sam is a bit of a late bloomer—and that's putting it mildly.
 Through his first three seasons in Columbia, he had 9.5 career sacks and 17 tackles for loss.
 The NFL didn't seem like much of a possibility.
 Maybe he would latch on as an undrafted free agent or impress enough in workouts to garner a late-round flier, but it's safe to say he was as far off the radar as you can be as an SEC starting defensive lineman.